Magnus Carlsen: 2010

 On 5 November, Carlsen withdrew from the 2011 Candidates Tournament, having qualified as the highest rated challenger, citing dissatisfaction with the World Championship cycle format.

-In the World Blitz Championship, held in Moscow on 16–18 November, Carlsen attempted to defend his 2009 title.
-With a score of 23½/38, he finished in third place behind Radjabov and winner Levon Aronian.
+In the World Blitz Championship, held in Moscow in November, Carlsen finished third with a score of 23½/38, behind Radjabov and winner Levon Aronian.
 After the tournament, Carlsen played a private 40-game blitz match against Hikaru Nakamura, winning with a score of 24½–15½.
+Carlsen won the London Chess Classic in December, ahead of Anand and McShane.